plrguez/fuse-od-source/Platform/readme.txt

 ------------------------------------------------
 ### Mapping buttons to Joysticks or Keyboard ###
 ------------------------------------------------
-You can map Joysticks or Spectrum keys to buttons in `Menu -> Options -> Joysticks`
+You can map handheld buttons to Joysticks or Spectrum keys in `Menu -> Options -> Joysticks`

 Yo can do it with the next options: